AlexRudyak/PythonProjects/CMD Integrated Unit Converter/README.md

 Installing _pyinstaller_:
 >pip install pyinstaller

+Create an executable of _ucalc.py_ and add it to path:
+>pyinstaller --onefile ucalc.py

+A directory named `dist` will be created.
+Either add the path to the .exe or copy paste the program into system32 directory.

 ## Supported Types:

 Binary      - 'b' or 'bin' or 'binary'                - Takes values '0's or '1's<br>